-

 V&A Storehouse: A Museum That Trusts You

-in FeaturesA visit to the V&A Storehouse reveals a museum designed for wandering, curiosity and access on your own terms.
+in FeaturesA visit to the V&A Storehouse shows a museum built for wandering, curiosity and independence.
 This is not a gallery that tells you what to think, but one that trusts visitors to look, linger and decide for themselves.